govau/pancake/README.md

 ## Requirements

 - npm >= 3
-- bash (Windows is not supported at this time)
+- bash _(Windows is not supported at this time)_
 - a `package.json` file in your root (run `yarn init` or `npm init`)

-Pancake has been testing with all node version coming with npm 3 and higher:
+Pancake has been testing with Ubuntu 16.04, Mac OS 10.11, 10.12 all node version coming with npm 3 and higher:

 - node `v5.0.0`
 - node `v5.12.0`